russellcullen/fridgi/README.md

 This will start the fridgi server which can then be pointed to by the android component.

+There is currently a sample server running on [fridgi.herokuapp.com](https://fridgi.herokuapp.com)

 # API

 ### Objects